CMU-MCDS-Capstone-LLM/LSP-Repograph/README.md

 - [ ] Make the return value in simple-coding-tools typed.
 Define data classes repr the returned value

-  This significantly helps with providing better prompt to ai agent.
+  This significantly helps with providing better prompt to ai agent, because the agent can know what to put in input and what to expect from output

 - [ ] Integrate with SWE-Agent as a tool